 What we want to do:

-We want to see children who know they are loved by God and their neighbors and who are cared for, protected and participating in the decisions that affect them and their lives.
+We want to see children who know they are loved by God and their neighbours, and who are cared for, protected and participating in the decisions that affect them and their lives.
 We are working towards this by:

-- Ensuring families and communities understand children’s rights.
+- Ensuring families and communities understand children’s rights

-- Helping families understand the importance of birth registration.
+- Helping families understand the importance of birth registration

-- Making sure children live in safe communities with adequate places to play and develop.
+- Making sure children live in safe communities with adequate places to play and develop

-- Making sure children are respected and allowed to participate in decisions that affect them.
+- Making sure children are respected and allowed to participate in decisions that affect them

 What's the Problem?

-Limited knowledge about the rights of children coupled with religious and cultural practices that inhibit children in realizing their full potential, especially girl children.
+Limited knowledge about the rights of children coupled with religious and cultural practices that inhibit children in realising their full potential, especially girl children.
 This, coupled with poor referral systems, makes it hard to seek support when children’s rights are not being respected and the inability of children to gain access to their birth certificates due to knowledge and policy gaps.

 How is World Vision addressing these issues?